Keepers of the Craft

 Gathering of the Guilds: Winter Cocktails of the Farmers Market takes place next Wednesday, January 16.
 The Good Food Awards Gala Reception and Marketplace will take place next Friday and Saturday, January 17 and 18, respectively.

-Topics: Cocktails, Community, Events, Food makers, Small business
+Topics: Events, Food makers, Small business